FAQ – Frequently asked questions

-You can leave your luggages for free in our office while trekking.
+You can leave your luggage for free in our office while trekking.
 There you can also have a shower before and after your trek.
 Towels are provided free of charge.

 Do you offer pick-up from Lao Cai to Sapa?

 Graceful Hotel offers a pick-up package for travellers with Sapa Sisters, 1-way Lao Cai-Sapa, including breakfast for 7$/person.
 If you want 2-ways transportation it’s an additional 3$/person.
 We can also arrange pickup by private car for 30$/1-way, Lao Cai-Sapa.

 How do I get from the train station in Lao Cai to Sapa?

 Minibuses Lao Cai – Sapa leaves right outside the train station, they cost about 3-4USD.
 The ride takes about 50 min.
 We also arrange pickup and drop-off for you.